 The Plan provides for a Normal Retirement Date and an Early Retirement Date.
 "Normal Retirement Date" means the last day of the month in which the Participant's 65th birthday occurs.
-"Early Retirement Date" means the termination of employment on or after age 55.
+"Early Retirement Date" means retirement on or after age 55.